Photo credits: - pierre bouyer

 Photo credits: Yale Art Gallery

-Spreading across multiple heritage blocks, the Yale University Art Gallery acts as a treasure trove for art lovers, keeping everything from statues and pottery to currency and mosaics intact since it first opened its door in 1832.
+Spanning multiple heritage blocks, the Yale University Art Gallery is a treasure trove for art lovers with statues, pottery, currency, and mosaics since its opening in 1832.

 Address: 1111 Chapel Street (at York Street), New Haven, CT